Chaplin at Leicester Square, London April 2006

 BFI restored Keystone Film Company shorts with live piano accompaniment

 Chaplin’s irrepressible Little Tramp seeks riches in the Yukon in this all time classic.
-Leave it to the Tramp as he turns hard times into hilarity as he savours a Thanksgiving feast of boiled shoe, slips outside a house teetering on a cliff and faces all manner of perils with pluck and
+Leave it to the Tramp as he turns hard times into hilarity as he savours a Thanksgiving feast of boiled shoe, slips outside a house teetering on a cliff and faces all manner of perils with pluck and fortitude.
+The 1942 re-release of the 1925 original with sound track and narration by Chaplin will be screened.

 One of the happiest and most light hearted of the Chaplin pictures.
 Man v Machine!
 Chaplin’s Little Tramp plays an assembly line worker fighting back against the mind numbing monotony and time clock rigidity of industrialism.